 Can Sunscreen Cause Hyperpigmentation and Melasma?

 This is another big question!
 First, it is essential to understand what causes hyperpigmentation.
 Two things cause hyperpigmentation: skin-stressful physical effects and hormonal effects.
 Sunscreen will cause hyperpigmentation if it has any one of these effects.
 If the sunscreen you wear stresses your skin (some chemical sunscreens can do this), it may cause skin darkening.
 Secondly, if you use sunscreen that has hormonally-active ingredients (like oxybenzone), it can cause hormonal skin darkening.

 If you are pregnant, you may wonder whether you can use sunscreen for melasma and hyperpigmentation.
 Yes, you can use sunscreen when pregnant – it is highly recommended, particularly to prevent melasma.
 However, the ingredients in the sunscreen you use matter.
 As a rule of thumb, doctors recommend using physical blockers over chemical blockers.
 The simple reason is that physical blockers stay on your skin while chemical ones may get absorbed into your skin.
 We recommend speaking with your doctor, who can recommend the best pregnancy-safe sunscreen for melasma and hyperpigmentation.

 When diligently applied, sunscreen can work wonders for your skin.
 It will prevent inflammation and post-inflammatory spots; it will help reduce acne scarring; it will even help minimize pregnancy melasma.
 The biggest challenge with treating hyperpigmentation with sunscreen is finding the right one for your skin and type of condition.
-Our dermatologists at ClearifiRx help you find the right sunscreen to help reduce hyperpigmentation and give you a brighter, clearer skin tone.

 About the author